Seberang Perai City Council: History

-Province Wellesley (now Seberang Perai) had been acquired in stages by the British East India Company in the early 19th century.
+Province Wellesley (now Seberang Perai) was acquired in stages by the British East India Company in the early 19th century.
 The principal town within Province Wellesley, Butterworth, began to develop sometime in the 1850s.

 However, the history of local governance in Seberang Perai only began in earnest towards the end of the 19th century.
 In 1896, the first Municipal Ordinance was introduced to ensure the smooth administration of Penang's local authorities.
 Another legislation was passed in 1913, permitting the establishment of three Rural Boards and a Town Board within Province Wellesley.